rocicorp/replicache-express/README.md

 # replicache-express

-This is a generic Replicache backend built on Express and Supabase.
+This is a generic Replicache backend built on Express.

 It's "generic" in the sense that it works with any Replicache mutators, and doesn't require app-specific code to sync.
 It is also agnostic to what frontend framework you use.

 ## Usage

-See https://github.com/rocicorp/replicache-todo-examples for example usage.
+See https://github.com/rocicorp/replicache-examples for example usage.

 This isn't very extensible yet.
 For example, there are no integration points for authentication, authorization, custom database schema,etc.